openstack/barbican-specs/specs/template.rst

 Discuss things that will affect other developers working on OpenStack, such as:

-* If the blueprint proposes a change to the driver API, discussion of how other hypervisors would implement the feature is required.
+* If the blueprint proposes a change to the Secrets API, discussion of how other projects might be affected.

 Implementation